 1. Keanu Reeves' net worth

-2. A pitiful first payday
+2. His first payday was pitiful

 Playing the team’s goalie, Heaver, was a perfect match for Reeves — dubbed “The Wall” during his stellar high school hockey career as a goalie.